alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 ### Analytic PCASM

-Analytic PCASM is data that describes the "content".
+Analytic PCASM is data which analyzes, describes, reduces, or summarizes the "content".

 ### Conversation Metadata (**OPTIONAL**)

-Whether per-conversation "group" metadata, such as "group titles", "group topics", "group icons", or "group participant lists" constitute PCASM, is an **OPTIONAL** choice for E2ESM software, but that choice **MUST** be made apparent to participants.
+Whether per-conversation metadata constitute PCASM, is an **OPTIONAL** choice for E2ESM software, but that choice **MUST** be made apparent to participants.

 ## Backdoor